SECURITIES AND EXCHANGE COMMISSION

 |Executive Vice President, General Counsel and Corporate Secretary|

-This letter agreement (the Agreement) confirms details of your transition from Fair Isaac Corporation (the Company) to the role of Vice President, Technology (VP, Technology), and sets out the terms and conditions of your continued employment and mutually agreed-upon termination of employment with the Company, as follows:
+This letter agreement (the Agreement) confirms our desire to establish your employment with Fair Isaac Corporation (the Company) as the Companys Executive Vice President-Chief Financial Officer, and sets out the terms and conditions of your employment with the Company, as follows:

 |Travel and Other|